reliqarts/scavenger-docs/configuration.md

 <a name="target-breakdown"></a>
 ### Target Breakdown

-The `targets` array is to contain a list of scrapable entities keyed by a unique target identifier.
+The `targets` array is to contain a list of scrap-able entities keyed by a unique target identifier.
 The structure is as follows.

 - `example`: Whether target is an example.
 Examples are skipped. `[true or false]` (optional)
 - `serp`: Whether target is for SERP scraping.
 This should be used in conjunction with the `__result` key in the `markup` definition. `[true or false]` (optional)